oliviasablan/New_Mexico_Wildfire/README.md

 ## File Description
 1. **/code/clean_data/**
--  **"CleanHealthStep1.ipynb"** - removes duplicate entries and multiple visits as well as reformats the syndromic surveillance (ESSENCE) diagnosis columns
+-  **CleanHealthStep1.ipynb** - removes duplicate entries and multiple visits as well as reformats the syndromic surveillance (ESSENCE) diagnosis columns
--  **"CleanHealthStep2.ipynb"** - removes erroneous ZIP codes and reformats ED dianosis columns
+-  **CleanHealthStep2.ipynb** - removes erroneous ZIP codes and reformats ED dianosis columns
--  **"reformatSmoke_TempData.ipynb"**- merges and melts the smoke datafiles and the temperature data to create 4 final population-weighted ZIP code datasets for each smoke product and 1 for the temperature
+-  **reformatSmoke_TempData.ipynb**- merges and melts the smoke datafiles and the temperature data to create 4 final population-weighted ZIP code datasets for each smoke product and 1 for the temperature
 -  **FindESSENCEofflinetimes.ipynb** - creates a dataset of dates when each ESSENCE facility was online
 2. **/code/case_crossover/**
-- **"00_preparesmokeforCCloop.R"** - applies a lag to each smoke product We repeated the same case-crossover process for several analyses.
+- **00_preparesmokeforCCloop.R** - applies a lag to each smoke product We repeated the same case-crossover process for several analyses.
 First, we conducted the time-stratified case-crossover analysis using several different smoke products with the ED data (code labeled with "1" and ending with "4SmokeProducts"):
 - **a1_preparehealthforCC_4SmokeProducts_ED.R** - combines the ED data and all four smoke products to create a case-crossover dataset
 - **b1_overall_casecasecross_analysis_4SmokeProducts_ED.R** - conducts stratified case-crossover single day and distributed lag model analyses using conditional logistic regression